 Since 2013, anti-biotech activists have repeatedly destroyed imported products, including seeds and conventional crops.
 In 2019, a group of activists blocked a shipment of 50,000 tons of GE soy from Brazil arriving at the Port of Sète.
 Protestors against GE also made a direct reference to Brazilian soy cultivation and the deforestation in the Amazon.
 The latest incident involving the "voluntary reapers", took place in November 2021 when they destroyed bags of herbicide tolerant sunflower seeds.
+France's judiciary system struggles however with having a consistence and appropriate response to these criminal offenses.
+While in January 2021 a voluntary reaper of sunflowers was discharged on account of the precautionary principle, three people were sentenced in May 2022, to pay more than 400,000 euros in compensation and to three months of suspended prison for having destroyed mutagenesis sunflowers in 2017.

 In April 2021, the European Commission published a study on new genomic techniques, concluding that the "GMO Directive" was not appropriate for New Breeding Techniques (NBTs).
 The European Commission study received mixed reviews by agricultural stakeholders and environmental groups.
 Many were not even aware of NBTs and attempted to brand them as the "New GMOs."
 French opponents to NBTs claim that the European Commission is not doing enough to respect the precautionary principle and is opening the doors to new risks for plants, animals, and humans.
-French Minister of Agriculture Julien Denormandie has been a vocal supporter of NBTs, while French Minister of Ecological Transition Barbara Pompili is in opposition.